SofaCat (SOFAC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SofaCat Historical Price

-According to the latest data gathered on SofaCat live price page, the current price of SofaCat is 0.00165869USD.
-The circulating supply of SofaCat(SOFAC) is 97.30M SOFAC , giving it a market capitalization of $161.38K.
+According to the latest data gathered on SofaCat live price page, the current price of SofaCat is 0.00180693USD.
+The circulating supply of SofaCat(SOFAC) is 97.30M SOFAC , giving it a market capitalization of $175.29K.

 The SofaCat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SOFAC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.